A-Z of European Space

 In 1962 Kaltenecker joined the Secretariat of COPERS, with responsibility for legal affairs and on the establishment of ESRO in 1964 became its Legal Advisor, dealing with many of the crises of the early years over contracts and member states' responsibilities.
 In 1974, during the creation of ESA, he became Assistant Director for International and Legal Affairs, supervising offices in Paris and Washington and developing relations with non-member states and international organisations.
 He was closely involved in negotiations for collaboration between ESA and other countries, including the Ariane programme and the NASA-ESA Spacelab programme.

-• 1959 – Head of Mission in Brazil for ICEM, the Intergovernmental Committee for European Migration, which went on to become today’s International Organization for Migration (IOM) in 1989
+• 1952-1966 – Worked for ICEM, the Intergovernmental Committee for European Migration (which went on to become today’s International Organization for Migration (IOM) in 1989) with a period as Head of Mission in Brazil.

 • 1950s-60s – also worked in South America for the UN Food and Agriculture Organization (FAO)